- Admissions Questions

 What do I need to submit to apply?

-Please visit this link for a list of admission requirements:
+Please visit this link for a list of complete admission requirements and instructions:

 What is the direct link to the online USM Application to Graduate Study?

 The link to the application can be found here:

 The deadline is April 1, 2016.
 This means the application and all supporting materials must meet this deadline.

 Do I have to submit all the application materials at once, or can I submit them separately?

 You can submit the materials separately, but it is up to you to make sure that everything is submitted by the application deadline of Friday, April 1, 2016.

 If you submit items separately, please be sure that your name is clearly marked on your items.

 To what address do I mail the materials?

 P.O.
 Box 412